 Historic Routt County is a highly collaborative organization and partners with local, state and federal governments, as well as local heritage, economic development, sustainability, and education organizations to accomplish its mission.

 We facilitate impactful brick & mortar projects by helping owners access the funding and expertise needed to achieve their goals.

-HRC partners with willing property owners and other entities to nominate historic properties to the Routt County, Colorado State and/or National Registers of Historic Properties, an important step towards historic preservation and often required for grant eligibility.
+We partner with willing property owners to nominate historic properties to the Steamboat Springs, Routt County, Colorado State and/or National Registers of Historic Properties, as a tool to recognize, celebrate, and protect our historic places.

-HRC presents and sponsors programs, workshops, forums and tours about Routt County historic and cultural resources; facilitates interpretation of historic sites with area museums; and partners with local groups to provide resources and guidance for historic preservation issues and heritage tourism initiatives.
+We cultivate a “Preservation Ethic” in Routt County by sharing knowledge and appreciation of local history and cultural resources.
+HRC presents and sponsors programs, workshops, forums and tours, facilitates interpretation of historic sites with area museums; and partners with local groups to provide resources and guidance for historic preservation issues.

 Join Our Community:

-HRC is funded by donations, memberships, grants and a portion of the Routt County Museum and Heritage Fund Mill Levy.
-We absolutely could not accomplish our work without generous members and donors.
-Become a member today and start saving Routt County’s historic buildings and cultural landscapes.
+HRC is funded by donations, grants, project management revenue, and a portion of the Routt County Museum and Heritage Fund Mill Levy.
+We absolutely could not accomplish our work without generous donors.
+Please consider supporting us today and help save Routt County’s historic buildings and cultural landscapes.